New Democracy (Greece): Third government (2004–2009)

 Despite speculation that Papandreou would succeed in restoring the party's fortunes, in the 2004 election Karamanlis managed to take a clear win with 45.36% of the vote and 165 seats, and New Democracy returned to power after eleven years in opposition, scoring an all-time record of 3,359,682 votes in the history of Greek elections.
 The regions that consistently support New Democracy include the Peloponnese, Central Macedonia and West Macedonia.
 On the other hand, the party is weak in Crete, the Aegean Islands, Attica and West Greece.

+In social policy, the retirement age was raised from 58 to 60 for those with 35 years of insurance, while early retirement went up from 55 to 60 for those who entered the labor market after 1993.
+Supplementary pensions were also cut.
+In addition, mothers with under-aged children could retire at 55 instead of 50, while paid maternity leave was extended to 6 months in the private sector.

+Rising unemployment and the threat of inflation undermined Karamanlis' promises to kick-start the economy and sparked strikes, especially one in 2006 by rubbish collectors, causing severe disruption in the economy.
+In early 2006, it was revealed that the cellular phone of Kostas Karamanlis, as well as those of several other members of the government and officials of the armed forces, had been wiretapped for several months during and after the 2004 Athens Olympics.
+The prime minister came under criticism during the wildfires of 2007.
+With hundreds of thousands of acres burning and many deaths, the government had faced growing scrutiny for its response to the fires.

 On 16 September 2007, Kostas Karamanlis won re-election with a diminished majority in Parliament, and stated: "Thank you for your trust.
 You have spoken loud and clear and chosen the course the country will take in the next few years."
-George Papandreou, PASOK, accepted defeat (New Democracy party with 41.84%, and opposition party PASOK had 38.1%).
+George Papandreou, PASOK, accepted defeat (New Democracy party with 41.87%, and opposition party PASOK had 38.1%).